Peta Hiku

-He previously played for the Manly-Warringah Sea Eagles, Penrith Panthers and the New Zealand Warriors in the National Rugby League and the Warrington Wolves in the Super League.
+He previously played for the Manly-Warringah Sea Eagles, Penrith Panthers, New Zealand Warriors and North Queensland Cowboys in the NRL and the Warrington Wolves in the Super League.

 Background

 Hiku was born in Gisborne, New Zealand, and is of Māori descent.

 Hiku played his junior football for the Manurewa Marlins and represented the Counties Manukau Stingrays in the National Competition.
 Hiku played for the New Zealand Warriors' under-20s team in 2012, and had the second most metres gained during the 2012 NYC season behind teammate Ligi Sao.
 At the end of 2012, Hiku was named the New Zealand Warriors under-20s player of the year.
 On 13 October 2012, Hiku played for the Junior Kiwis against the Junior Kangaroos, playing off the interchange bench in the 48-16 loss.